metamaterials-lab/material-tpu95/README.md

 The tensile tests were performed using a Shimadzu® AG X-V2 universal testing machine, manufactured in Kioto, Japan.
 The tests were conducted at a loading rate of 0.1mm/s.

 ## Type of Test
-The tensile tests were conducted according to the ASTM D638 standard for dogbone samples.
+The tensile tests were conducted according to the ASTM D638 V standard for dogbone samples.
 This standard specifies the test method for tensile properties of plastics.
-Variation V was utilized.
-The dogbone samples were oriented parallel to the tensile loading direction.
+The samples were printed with rasters oriented parallel to the tensile loading direction.

 ## Material Properties
 Material: Ultimaker® TPU 95A